replicatedhq/troubleshoot.sh/docs/source/collect/collectd.md

 ### `/collectd/rrd`

-This will contain a tar archive with rrd files or files with error information if collector fails.
+This will contain a tar archive with rrd files or files with error information if the collector fails.